 Learn more about medical malpractice

 Unfortunately, medical mistakes are sometimes made that cause patients significant physical, emotional and financial harm.
-When this happens, patients in Portland may want to learn more about medical malpractice claims.
+When this happens, patients in Lake Oswego may want to learn more about medical malpractice claims.
 Our firm’s webpage on diagnostic errors may have information that patients harmed by a medical error may find useful.